MrR0807/Notes/understanding-parquet-file.md

 > The data used in web and scientific computing is often nonrelational.
 Hence, a flexible data model is essential in these domains.
 Data structures used in programming languages, messages exchanged by distributed systems, structured documents, etc. lend themselves naturally to a **nested** representation. <...> A **nested data model underlies most of structured data processing** at Google and reportedly at other major web companies.

 A nested type, for example, in SQL databases can be represented via relationships: one-to-many, many-to-many etc. This is represented in SQL by duplicating the parent data next to the child.
-For example, say we have additional table, which represents sales to particular client.
+For example, say we have additional table, which represents sales to a particular client.
 The client table will be represented as previous table, while the sales transactions could look like so:

 | Sales Id | Client Id | Product | Amount |
 |----------|-----------|------------|--|